teleprint-me/mini/README.md

 # Mini

-Mini is a Language Model for Natural Language Processing instruction based tasks implemented in PyTorch.
+Mini is a toolkit for pre-training, fine-tuning, and evaluating transformer based language models using PyTorch.

 ## About